Theodora Richards

 Theodora Dupree Richards (born March 18, 1985) is an American model and the daughter of Patti Hansen and Rolling Stones guitarist Keith Richards, and the elder sister of Alexandra Richards.

 Career

 At 16, Richards, her sister Alexandra, and Elizabeth Jagger (daughter of rock star Mick Jagger) were asked to model for a Tommy Hilfiger campaign.
 She has guest-edited one issue of L'Officiel.
 In 2006, Richards modeled for the New Zealand-based Karen Walker label.
 In mid-2006, she appeared on the cover of Lucire, shot by Barry Hollywood.
 In 2011, she appeared on the cover of Town & Country with her mother and sister.

 Richards also broadcasts a monthly show on Sirius XM called Off The Cuff.

+She has a son with Oscar Burnett, born in 2024.